Skip to content

 Fabrics

-As all bags are made to order you can pick the fabric on just about anything.
-I carry different types of fabrics in a wide range of colours so you can go as wild as you want or keep it toned down with some subtle earth tones, what’s it going to be?
-If you would like to see specific fabrics in real life feel free to contact me for some samples, or drop by if you happen to be in the Leipzig area.
+As all bags are made to order, you can pick the fabric on just about anything.
+I carry a variety of fabrics in many colours, so you can be as adventurous as you like or keep it toned down with some subtle earth tones.
+What will it be?
+If you’d like to see specific fabrics in person, feel free to contact me for samples or drop by if you’re in the Leipzig area.

-This is not an exhaustive list of the fabrics, if you have a specific vision which can not be executed with the fabrics below get in touch, although some stocking fees might apply.
+This list isn’t exhaustive list of the fabrics, if you have a particular vision that can’t be realised with the fabrics listed below, get in touch.
+Some stocking fees may apply.

 X-Pac RX30

-The successor to VX21 is made out of post-consumer recycled polyester.
-It slightly heavier but that comes with a big improvement in abrasion resistance.
-It is laminate of a DWR coated nylon facing, with the signature reinforcement grid for strength and bias stability, and a completely waterproof film.
-A fabric that hits the sweet spot in waterproofness, durability, and weight.
-And it comes in some great colours too.
+My most used fabric is popular not only because of its excellent technical properties but also due to the wide range of colours.
+It is the successor to VX21 and is made from post-consumer recycled polyester.
+It is slightly heavier, but this results in a significant improvement in abrasion resistance.
+It is a laminate of a DWR-coated nylon facing, with the signature reinforcement grid for strength and bias stability, and a completely waterproof film.
+This fabric strikes a balance in waterproofness, durability, and weight.
+And it comes in some fantastic colours too.

 X-Pac VX21

-My most used fabric, not only because of its excellent technical properties but also the wide range of colours.
-It is laminate of a DWR coated nylon facing, with the signature reinforcement grid for strength and bias stability, and a completely waterproof film.
-Its low weight but reasonable abrasion resistance makes this a great fabric for bag making.
+VX21 is a laminate of a DWR-coated nylon facing, featuring the signature reinforcement grid for strength and bias stability, along with a completely waterproof film.
+Its lightweight nature and reasonable abrasion resistance make this a great fabric for bag making.

 X-Pac X11